RIGHT TO REMAIN IN YOUR SCHOOL OF ORIGIN

 You have a right to immediately enroll in school and begin attending classes, even if you do not have the paperwork you would normally need for enrollment (such as birth certificate, transcript, or individualized education program) or you did not check out from your previous school.

 Your previous school must send your education records to your new school after you enroll.

 You have the right to participate in any activities available at your new school, such as sports teams, tutoring, or after-school clubs, even if you miss a tryout or sign-up deadline.

 RIGHT TO PARTIAL CREDITS FOR HIGH SCHOOL STUDENTS

 If you change schools during the school year, you have a right to partial credits in all classes that you are passing when you leave your old school, even if you do not complete the entire class.

 After you change schools, your new school must accept the partial credits issued by your old school.

 After you change schools, you have the right to be enrolled in the same or similar classes you were enrolled in at your last school.

-You have the right to take or retake any class that you need to go to a California State University or University of California.
+You have the right to take or retake any class that you need to go to California State University or the University of California.